 Software systems evolve and change at varying speeds, and in a typical enterprise landscape, one will see applications across these layers.
-The legacy burden and challenges of modernization/transformation will vary significantly based on the nature of software system, and how the specific domain that it serves is being disrupted.
+The legacy burden and challenges of product transformation will vary significantly based on the nature of the software product, and how the specific domain that it serves is being disrupted.

 As outlined above, nature of legacy burden varies from a technology and solution perspective.
-In a similar manner, there are also distinct drivers for modernization, which can be broadly clubbed under:
+In a similar manner, there are also distinct drivers for product transformation, which can be broadly clubbed under:

-Technology push: The changing enterprise needs, advent of digital accelerating technologies such as SMAC, IoT, AI etc., proliferation and popularity of a new generation of robust programming languages, and flexible application architectures have emerged as some of the key technology drivers for modernization.
+Technology push: The changing enterprise needs, the advent of digital accelerating technologies such as SMAC, IoT, AI etc., proliferation and popularity of a new generation of robust programming languages, and flexible application architectures have emerged as some of the key technology drivers for product transformation.

 Business model pull: As every business is transforming into a digital business, enterprise digital needs can be met only with sophisticated systems of innovation (or engagement) that can support consumerization and personalization.
-The onset of platform business models and new opportunities to offer software-enabled services to digital businesses across diverse domains, have emerged as key business drivers for modernization.
+The onset of platform business models and new opportunities to offer software-enabled services to digital businesses have emerged as key business drivers for product transformation.

-As the nature of legacy burden varies from application to application, the modernization strategy will also vary accordingly.
-It is not an easy to task to come up with the right modernization strategy, as there are often conflicting levers and priorities.
+As the nature of legacy burden varies from product to product, the transformation strategy will also vary accordingly.
+It is not an easy to task to come up with the right transformation strategy, as there are often conflicting levers and priorities.

-Any modernization strategy must start with a comprehensive analysis, that looks at markets, technologies, and current state of the software including application architecture, technical debt and obsolescence.
-Based on this analysis, one must identify priorities and formulate a strategy to achieve the targeted modernization goals.
+Any transformation strategy must start with a comprehensive analysis, that looks at markets, technologies, and current state of the product including application architecture, technical debt and obsolescence.
+Based on this analysis, one must identify priorities and formulate a transformation strategy to achieve the targeted goals.

-Based on the nature of legacy burden, and various technology or business drivers, modernization strategies can be broadly classified into:
+Based on the nature of legacy burden, and various technology or business drivers, product transformation strategies can be broadly classified into: